emmieIO/bus_naija/README.md

 # 🚖 bus_naija

 ## About Project
 Hi👋🏾, This project is an advanced Bus ticket system, unlike a normal bus ticketing platforms
+* Full authentication with social logins
 * We implement real time location tracking
 * In-app entertainment
 * Emergency Report functionality